-If political violence brings fear and isolation, then conflict-affected women's higher propensity to use social programs can be leveraged to rebuild social networks and trust.
+If political violence brings fear and isolation, then the affected population's higher uptake of social programs can be leveraged to rebuild social networks and trust.
 Programs that support child-rearing and integrate community and women's clubs, like Vaso de Leche, may be particularly effective.
 Accordingly, future reconstruction policies should aim to empower women-they may help recovery by promoting safe and healthy childhood development within a family.

-This paper's main contribution is that conflict exposure does not affect intrahousehold violence in a homogeneous way.
+The findings also suggest that conflict exposure does not affect intrahousehold violence in a homogeneous way.
 While previous work suggests conflict increases IPV, we find conflict-affected women reduce their use of physical punishment.
 This effect is greater for those who have been physically abused by their intimate partners, suggesting the more violence women are exposed to in adulthood, the less likely they are to inflict it upon their children.
-Trying times can expose resiliency.
-In the face of inter-generational continuity of domestic violence, it is encouraging to observe that those affected by civil conflict may help curb the use of physical child abuse in the future.
+Trying times can expose resiliency and it is encouraging to observe that those affected by civil conflict may help curb the use of physical punishment in the future.